 Imaging is the main tool for the identification of patients with higher risks of developing acute respiratory failure due to SARS-CoV-2 virus pneumonia [26].
-Lesion characteristics such as: number, size, density, and bilateral and multi-lobar glass ground opacifications (mainly posteriorly and/or peripherally distributed) are indicators of lung damage and remaining lung reserve [27].
+Lesion characteristics such as number, size, density and bilateral and multi-lobar glass ground opacifications (mainly posteriorly and/or peripherally distributed) are indicators of lung damage and remaining lung reserve [27].
 They are effectively used as biomarkers to train an automatic diagnostic system or to assist the accurate diagnosis of disease severity and to distinguish between normal and SARS-CoV-2 virus pneumonia.
-In [28] the authors collected a dataset of 532,506 Computed Tomography (CT) scans from 3,777 patients for the purpose of training a diagnostic system (Table 1) and showed that a convolutional neural network, adapted from 3D ResNet-18, trained on lung-lesion maps, obtained by different automatic segmentation algorithms, achieves 92.49% accuracy, 94.93% sensitivity, 91.13% specificity, and an AUC of 0.9797 [29].
-The use of multiple features such as, texture, surface, volume histogram, and intensity, has also been shown to improve the diagnostic accuracy [30] of chest CT scans up to 93.9%.
+In [28] the authors collected a dataset of 532 506 CT scans from 3777 patients for the purpose of training a diagnostic system (Table 1) and showed that a convolutional neural network, adapted from 3D ResNet-18, trained on lunglesion maps, obtained by different automatic segmentation algorithms, achieves 92.49% accuracy, 94.93% sensitivity, 91.13% specificity and an area under the curve (AUC) of 0.9797 [29].
+The use of multiple features, such as texture, surface, volume histogram and intensity, has also been shown to improve the diagnostic accuracy [30] of chest CT scans up to 93.9%.
 As an alternative to CT scans, lung ultrasound (LUS) has been shown to be a more widely available, cost-effective, safe and real-time imaging technique [31].

-6 Virus and Host Genomics, Transcriptomics, and Proteomics profiling
+Virus and host genomics, transcriptomics and proteomics profiling